A Critique of Ken Wilber - updated

 In an age of global crisis, why does the idea of global governance remain a such a taboo topic?
 Here John Bunzl posits a civic line of development, suggesting only those possessing a worldcentric level of civic awareness can fully comprehend global problems and the need for binding global governance.

-I have never been a member or supporter but, as a paranormal researcher, I have attended meetings.
+I have never been a member or supporter but I have attended meetings.
 You feel like Alice in Wonderland when she attends The Mad Tea Party.
 If you are speaking English rather than “expert” jargon, the Wilber supporters respond to you as though you were ignorant or simpleminded.
 Plain English is, like at The Mad Tea Party, not spoken.
 As Alice declared: “The Hatter´s remark seemed to have no sort of meaning in it, and yet it was certainly English.”
-It wasn´t Alice´s fault, and it´s not yours.
+It wasn´t Alice´s fault, and it´s not yours (see my Pop Culture File on Alice in Wonderland).
 Strategists play what Ludwig Wittgenstein called bewitching language games.
 The Wilber jargon is not the patent nonsense which Alan Sokal, in his famous Hoax, exposed many postmodernists to be speaking (see my article The Sokal Hoax) – rather it is disguised nonsense.
 Both the Wingmakers Project and the Human Design System (both, like Ken Wilber, inspired by Theosophy) have in the same way developed their own jargon (see my articles Time Travel and the Fascism of the Wingmakers Project, and A Critique of the Human Design System).

 In his article The Rise and Fall of Ken Wilber Mark Manson reports from a Ken Wilber weekend seminar: